GooTZ/poloTrader/README.md

 `python run.py -m <mode>`

-with the following modes availible:
+with the following modes available:

 `TESTING`: Fetches data from csv files.
 Used for backtesting your algorithm.